How to be productive in our jam-packed lives

 It’s no surprise that when left to our own devices, it’s easy to push online learning to another day.
 One of the most effective ways for how to be productive while learning online is to have someone else hold you accountable.

-Some online courses – like CodingNomads’ online Java and online Python courses – offer mentorship to support and guide students through the course content.
 A mentor helps you learn more efficiently by holding you accountable for completing your goals and routines.
 Additionally, a course-specific mentor is a subject matter expert who can help you understand concepts at a deeper level so you learn more effectively too.

 “I quickly realized I was in over my head but my mentor stuck with me and I was able to learn more than I ever thought I could.
 I liked the flexible approach of the online learning combined with the structure and support from regular mentor check-ins.” – Natalie W., CodingNomads Online Java Course Graduate.